Suzanne Leclézio

-Suzanne Leclézio (13 September 1898 – 1 May 1987) was a Mauritius-born French resistance fighter, nurse, and railway social worker.
+Suzanne Leclézio (13 September 1898 – 1 May 1987) was a Mauritian-born French resistance fighter, nurse, and railway social worker.
 During World War II, she worked in the French resistance with the network and alongside her partner Yvonne Ziegler, and led the "Marcadet Street Health Center" (also known as Centre d'hygiène sociale, chemin de fer du Nord) in Paris helping save Jewish families.
 Leclézio was also known by her French resistance code name, Georgette.

 Early life and education

-Suzanne Leclézio was born on 13 September 1898, in Saint Pierre, Mauritius, to French parents.
-She was raised in Mauritius, and at the age of 24 she moved to France.
+Suzanne Leclézio was born on 13 September 1898, in Saint Pierre, British Mauritius to Franco-Mauritian parents.
+She was raised in British Mauritius, and at the age of 24 she moved to France.
 Leclézio enrolled at the age of 33 in a nursing school, from which she graduated the same year, specializing in childcare.